18F/tourney/README.md

 ```

 Each call to `.fetch_group` would then pull up a new random group of key+secret pairs, where the return value is a hash with the `suffix`es as the keys.

+## FAQ

+##### Do the numbers have to start at `0`?
+What if I'm missing a number?

+The numbering scheme is really only for grouping values... the numbers themselves are arbitrary, so it doesn't matter in either case.

+##### What if I leave out a `suffix` for one of the groups?

+That key/value will simply be missing from the returned hash.
+Tourney **does not** do any validation that all `suffix`es are present for all groups.